Discover everything you need for an excellent hotel description and an effective hotel ‘about us’ page.

 How do you write a good hotel description or ‘about us’ page?

-Those are just a few thoughts that plague the copywriting process, which leads to the question: so how do you write a great hotel description?
+Those are just a few thoughts that plague the copywriting process, which leads to the question: How do you write a great hotel description?

 8 secrets behind some of the most successful hotel write ups